Interactive, Grouped and Non-separable Fixed Effects: A Practitioner's Guide to the New Panel Data Econometrics: New Forms of Unobserved Heterogeneity

 \subsection{Grouped Fixed Effects}

-Efficiency gains can be obtained if the unobserved heterogeneity does not vary across units, but rather across groups of units.
-Grouped fixed effects are a special case of interactive fixed effects and are reasonable to assume in settings where clusters naturally arise, i.e. in classrooms, schools, or countries, see e.g. \cite{mackinnon2023cluster}.
+Efficiency gains can be obtained if the unobserved heterogeneity does not vary across units but rather across groups of units.
+Grouped fixed effects are a special case of interactive fixed effects and are reasonable to assume in settings where clusters naturally arise, i.e. in classrooms, schools, or countries; see, e.g., \cite{mackinnon2023cluster}.
+Economic theory also predicts the existence of latent group structures, for example, in the form of multiple equilibria, which are the outcomes of game-theoretic models \cite{BajariHahnHongRidder2011}.

 We follow here the GFE literature and assume that there are $ G $ groups in the population, and unit $ i' $s membership is given by $ g_i=g $ where $ g\in \{1,2,...,G\} $.
 For example, if unit $ s $ belongs to group $ j $, then $ g_s=j $.
 In this case, \eqref{eq:ie} becomes: